cldwalker/bahia/README.md

     # for your preferred framework
     include some shit ...

-Now acceptance test away your executable:

-    describe "blarg" do
-      it "prints usage without args" do
-        blarg ""
-        stdout.should == 'Usage: blarg COMMAND'
-        process.success?.should == true
-      end

-      it 'prints error for double blarging' do blarg "blarg"
-        stderr.should == "Bad human!
-No double blarging allowed" process.success?.should == false
-      end
-    end

-As you can see, bahia provided helpers stdout, stderr and process as well as automatically creates a blarg method.

 If the above doesn't automagically work for you, configure Bahia before including it: